 \section{Conclusion}

-In this paper, we proposed a topology for the types of explanation methods: Black box and White box methods.
-We focused on white box methods as they can leverage the extra information that is available from the knowledge of the architecture of the network.
-Though there are multiple domains where different DNNs have been successful, we restrict our discussion to the explanations on image classification tasks using CNNs as the results have better intuitive interpretation and extensive applications in different modalities of images.
+In this review, we have attempted to provide a comprehensive overview of the current explanation methods for CNNs in image classification tasks.
+After a short excursion into black-box methods which explain the decision by masking the input, we focused on white box methods as they can leverage the extra information that is available from the knowledge of the architecture of the network.

-The methods that we have discussed are focused on explaining the decision for a single input image by creating saliency maps that attribute importance scores to each of its pixels based on its contribution to the final output.
+The methods that we have discussed are focused on explaining the decision for a single input image by creating saliency maps that attribute importance scores to each of the pixels based on its contribution to the final output of the CNN.